Veterans Learn Horsemanship, Healing Through Shea Center Military Program | The Capistrano Dispatch

 The J.F.
 Shea Center for Therapeutic Riding seeks to offer veterans an opportunity to learn horsemanship skills while working on their mental health through its Equine Assisted Military Program.

-Through a partnership with the South Orange County Vet Center, the therapeutic riding center offers a 12-week program for veterans.
+Through a partnership with a local veterans center the therapeutic riding center offers a 12-week program for veterans.
 The program uses equine activities to help participants grow in “emotional awareness, self-regulation, confidence, trust, communication, and finding purpose and identity,” Equine Assisted Learning Program Administrator Kelli Navarro said.

 “Orange County is one of the biggest veteran population counties in California … so the need is really there and we’ve been able to grow quite a bit with that partnership,” Navarro said.

-The Shea Center has a 10-year partnership with the South Orange County Vet Center “that has grown especially over the last couple of years,” Navarro said.
+The Shea Center has a 10-year partnership with the veterans center “that has grown especially over the last couple of years,” Navarro said.

-“South Orange County Vet Center has their own therapists who work with these individuals and then they bring them together as a group,” Navarro continued.
+The veterans center “has their own therapists who work with these individuals and then they bring them together as a group,” Navarro continued.
 “A lot of the time, they don’t know each other and that creates a lot of really cool moments when they start to learn to communicate and be a team through this program.”

 The 12-week program varies to meet the group’s needs, Navarro explained.